DXHeroes/knowledge-base-content/practices/understanding_git.md

 #### Data Model

-When a repository is created and some changes are made and committed.
-Git generates a 40-Character checksum (SHA1) hash.
+When you make a repository, do some changes, and create a commit, Git generates a 40-Character checksum (SHA1) hash.
 These hashes are created for every object and the first two characters of the checksum are for the directory name and the rest of them are for the file name.
-There are three types of objects created by git.
-First, is **blob** object which stores the snapshot of the files that we committed (there can n objects for n committed files).
-Second, it creates **tree** object which contains the list of all committed files having a pointer to blob objects.
-The third and final object is the **commit** object that has the pointer to the tree object.
+There are three types of objects created by Git.
+- First, is **blob** object which stores the snapshot of the files that we committed (there is a set of n objects for n committed files).
+- Second, it creates **tree** object which contains the list of all committed files having a pointer to blob objects.
+- The third and final object is the **commit** object that has the pointer to the tree object.

 #### Branching

-It is an independent line of development for a particular project having its commits.
-So how does git does the branching?
-For a layman, it looks like a list of commits but it is not exactly how it works.
-Git only keeps the track of the latest commit on a branch that can easily be used to reconstruct the whole commit list.
-It then used a pointer named **head** which has reference to the checkout branch and it is also used for tracking.
+A **branch** is an independent line of development for a particular project with its commits.
+How does Git does the branching?
+On the surface, it looks like a list of commits.
+However, Git only tracks the latest commit on the branch.
+Knowing the newest change, Git can easily reconstruct the whole commit list.
+A pointer named **head** which has a reference to the checkout branch (checkout branch can be navigated with `git checkout <branchname>` command and when one switches to this branch all the files in the working directory are changed to match this bracnch's version and it tells git to record all new commits on that branch) and is also used for tracking.

 #### Index